vicchi/wp-quadratum/readme.txt

 = I have multiple authors on my site; can I have a widget for each author's Foursquare account? =

 In the current version, no. In the current version, you can link a single Foursquare account with your WordPress site (multi-site or network sites may work, assuming each site is for a single user but I haven't tested this).
 The plugin is currently designed to support a WordPress site which is used for a personal blog (in other words, exactly the way my site is set up).
 Future versions of the plugin *may* support this if people ask for this feature (assuming anyone apart from myself actually *uses* it!).

-= Nokia Maps?
-Really? =

-Yes.
-Really.
-At the time of writing (April 2012) 196 countries, 75M Places, 2.4M map changes a day.
-That sort of really.
-All available through a set of developer friendly APIs.

-= OK.
-Nokia Maps.
-I get it.
-But why register? =

-The Nokia Location APIs work if you don't register.
-But they work even better and you can do even more if you do register.
-Take transactional limits.
-Unregistered users of the Location APIs get 1 million transactions over a lifetime.
-1 million sounds a lot but it soon mounts up.
-Registered users get 2 million transactions. *Per month*.
-[Plus a whole lot more](http://www.developer.nokia.com/Develop/Maps/Quota/).

-= Why are you so pro Nokia Maps? =

-A disclaimer is in order.
-I work for Nokia's Location & Commerce group, that produces Nokia Maps.
-I see what goes into the map and what gets displayed.
-I'm very pro Nokia Maps for just this reason.

-= What about other maps providers?
-Google or OpenStreetMap? =

-v1.1 of WP Quadratum uses [Mapstraction](http://mapstraction.com/) to support multiple maps providers.
-If Nokia Maps isn't your thing, you can choose from maps from Google or from OpenStreetMap via CloudMade or OpenLayers.

-= But what about Bing Maps, MapQuest or CloudMade's Leaflet? =

-Right now, all of these maps providers are supported by Mapstraction but they have issues when the sidebar's widget map is so small (200px by 200px by default).
-As and when these issues are resolved in Mapstraction, they'll be supported by a future release of the plugin.

 = Can I change the format of the strapline that appears under the checkin map? =